akhaladok/micrometer-tips/index.md

 ## Handy Bindings

-Micrometer goes with a bunch of handy pre-configured [bindings](https://github.com/micrometer-metrics/micrometer/tree/master/micrometer-core/src/main/java/io/micrometer/core/instrument/binder) that are not covered in official documentation.
+Micrometer goes with a bunch of handy pre-configured [bindings](https://github.com/micrometer-metrics/micrometer/tree/master/micrometer-core/src/main/java/io/micrometer/core/instrument/binder) that are not very well covered in official documentation.
 Binders can provide insights on your application internals (system, database, jvm etc.) with minimum configuration required.
-Many of these metrics are registered [out-of-the-box]((https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-metrics-meter)) with Spring Boot.

 As an example, the following `ExecutorService` instrumentation will provide metrics for internal tasks-queue and thread-pool:
 ```kotlin